Smarter Daily Living

 • Training and documentation

 Every home starts in a different condition.
-These ranges frame the conversation; the written assessment creates the final project roadmap and exact scope.
+These ranges frame the conversation; photos, access notes, material choices, trade needs, and site conditions shape the final written scope.

 $2,500 - $75,000+

-Typical planning range across assessment, phased package, and larger transformation options.
+Typical planning range across review, repair, phased project, and larger scope options.

 $3,500 - $10,000